JWalkerMailly/Gmod-NVGBase/README.md

 	},

 	PostProcess = function(self)
+		-- Set to nil if you are not doing postprocessing.
 		-- * self refers this goggle table. end,

 	OffscreenRendering = function(self, texture)
+		-- Set to nil if you are not doing offscreen rendering.
 		-- * self refers this goggle table.
 		-- * texture is a full screen material of the player's view before any processing.
 		--   Useful for UV effects.